puppetlabs/puppet-docs/source/pdk/1.0/pdk_generating_modules.md

 Files and directories   | Description
 ----------------|-------------------------
 Module directory | Directory with the same name as the module.
 Contains all of the module's files and directories.
+README.md | File containing a README template for your module.
 Gemfile | File describing Ruby gem dependencies.
 Rakefile | File listing tasks and dependencies.
 `appveyor.yml` | File containing configuration for Appveyor CI integration.